Psijii/noroff_ca_spring24/README.md

 - [Error Handling](#error-handling)
 - [Contributing](#contributing)
 - [License](#license)

+## Known bugs
+There are issues with the profile page showing up as a 404 on Netlify.
+This may be a Netlify error.

 ## Installation
 Instructions on how to install and set up your own copy of the project.
 This might include software prerequisites, environment setup, and dependency installation.